foreverbell/parakeet/README.md

 Output:
 ![](https://raw.githubusercontent.com/foreverbell/obtuse-parakeet/master/tests/Butter-fly/Butter-fly.png)

-Rōmaji should follow [Hepburn romanization](https://en.wikipedia.org/wiki/Hepburn_romanization), which is the most commonly used rōmaji in China.
+Rōmaji should follow [Hepburn romanization](https://en.wikipedia.org/wiki/Hepburn_romanization), which is used by Google translate.
+And also it is the most commonly used rōmaji in China.

 ## Installation